ruggeri/tech-notes/ai/neural-nets.md

     * We could try to train with huge amounts of data.
 That's cool, but what if we don't have that much?
 * One solution: "serial architecture"
-    * Basically, you put a candidate in as the *third* input.
-    * Then you return just one value: logit score of the word.
-    * That way there isn't possible overfitting.
-    * To do prediction of next word, you have to run through all possibilities.
-This could be precomputed ahead of time to produce a table.
+    * You run a net once per each possible word.
+    * You featurize all three words.
+You connect them in a hiddeb layer.
+    * You do a final neuron to give a score for this word.
+    * When evaluating, you try every possible word, and pick the one with the best score.
+    * You could precompute this to build a table of prior two words => best choice.
+Or possibly a couple top choices with their relative probabilities.
-    * You can save a lot of time if, instead of considering all possible candidates, there is some simpler method to limit the set of candidates to choose from.
+    * Of, instead of considering all possible candidates, there is some simpler method to limit the set of candidates to choose from.
 E.g., NN could revise predictions of words that trigram model thinks are likely.
+    * *Note*: I'm not clear how exactly to train such a network.
+A bunch of trigrams never occur in the training set.
+Do you want to provide *negative* examples of these?
+You need to train with negatives because otherwise the best thing to do (at training) is to always output 100%.
+But that is useless.
+    * I think you train in the same serial way.
+When you have a trigram, that is also a negative example for every other third word to finish the trigram.
 * Another: tree paths
     * Put words in a binary tree.
-    * Convert context words into distributed representation, then connect this layer of featurized contexts to a *prediciton vector*.
-    * Compare with a learned vector at each node of the tree.
-The vector decides which path to take.
-    * Take scalar product and run through logistic function to predict probabilities of each branch.
-    * You can train this with a kind of backprop.
-There's the featurization neurons, but also these other neurons with these activations that are scalar-product like.
-    * Presumably you accumulate products as you go down the tree; you eventually get a bunch of outputs, which you can run a softmax on.
-    * Basically, you're talking about a specialized version of a NN, with a weird activation fn.
-    * I think when you're learning, you only need to do backprop on the path to the correc tanswer?
-That's because I think you just want to maximize the value of the correct answer?
-    * Is that a general property of the softmax?
+The words are the leaves.
+    * Each node in the tree has a prediction vector `u`.
+We will train to learn `u`.
+    * The prior two words are converted to a distributed representation `v`.
+    * At each node, you take the logit of `u \cdot v`.
+This determines whether you go left or right.
+    * By summing these logits down a path, you get a logit for the leaf node.
+    * Upon scoring all leaves, you are done!
+    * They claim this is fast to train, because for each example, all you want to do is boost along the path to the correct word from context.
+The other nodes don't need to be changed.
+This means to do an update you only need to do `log(N)` updates (`N` is the number of overall units).
+    * You're allowed to do this maybe because our output probabilities are a softmax of all logits?
 * Context featurization
     * They trained a NN to predict word based on context of surrounding words.